HyperHDG/HyperHDG/Contribute.md

 # How to contribute to HyperHDG?

-If you want to contribute to HyperHDG, which is great, we encourage you to read through the [REDME]( https://github.com/AndreasRupp/HyperHDG/blob/master/README.md) and especially its [Contributions]( https://github.com/AndreasRupp/HyperHDG/tree/master#contributions) section.
+If you want to contribute to HyperHDG, which is great, we encourage you to re-read the [README]( https://github.com/AndreasRupp/HyperHDG/blob/master/README.md) and especially its [Contributions]( https://github.com/AndreasRupp/HyperHDG/tree/master#contributions) section.
 There are several ways of contributing to HyperHDG:

-## Contributing to HyperHDG's code / master branch
+## Contributing to HyperHDG's code & doxygen / branch `master`

 If you want to add contributions to HyperHDG's [master]( https://github.com/AndreasRupp/HyperHDG/tree/master) branch, it is important to ensure that its